 Ale can be used to boil the grain instead of milk.
 Cream is another possible addition to make it richer, as is any sort of dried fruit.
 And rum, brandy or sherry are very optional extras.
 Or you can soak the dried fruit in these prior.

 Because eateries rarely serve the dish you’ll have make your own.
 Here is my recipe that doesn’t stray too far from at least one of the early versions:

 For two servings, take 6 heaped dessert spoonfuls of cracked wheat.
-Place in a pot and add a cup of almond milk.
+Place in a pot and add one and a quarter cups of almond milk.
 Bring to the boil, then let stand for a few hours or overnight.
 This enables the next cooking phase to be relatively short.
 Add two heaped dessert spoonfuls of dried currants or other dried fruit and boil the mixture for 15 mins or so on a low heat, stirring frequently to prevent burning.
 Add vanilla essence or paste at some stage.
 I don’t think egg yolk adds much, but if you do want to drop one in make sure the mix is no longer boiling and don’t boil it further.

 Serve with a sprinkling of almond flakes on top and optionally a drizzle of cream and/or spirits (try crème de cassis).
 Another option is cinnamon mixed in while boiling.
 Sunflower seeds could be an idea too, though I haven’t tried this.
 How much almond milk you add depends on how liquid you want your frumenty.
 Eat it hot or cold.